-So, what if a school in your service area doesn't have time to administer the IYS or implement YPE?
-Or, what if you are collaborating with the police department to implement alcohol enforcement strategies and now there's a new police chief who is not sure she wants to continue the efforts?
+So, what if a school in your community doesn't have time or space for your organization to implement school-based youth development programming?
 What should you do?
 The first rule is: don't give up.

 Here are a few key steps to overcoming barriers: